Skip to content

 To trigger autocompletion of AOF variables, enter . after an AOF rule type stem, for example: msg.
 AOF variable completions are supported for all rule types.

-Built-in function autocompletion is triggered automatically when you type an OPS/REXX built-in function or host environment name.
+Autocompletion is also triggered when you type the name of an OPS/REXX built-in function or host environment, as shown in the following video:

-Before you write AOF rules from scratch, check the snippet library for any applicable rule snippets.
+Before you write AOF rules from scratch, check the snippet library in OPS/REXX LS for any applicable rule snippets.
 Using snippets promotes consistent and correct syntax in the rules you design.

 To use the snippet library: